- Sex without using a condom

 - Burning when they urinate

-- Pain in the lower part of your belly
+- Pain in the lower part of the belly, possibly with fever

 - Painful intercourse